google/WebFundamentals/src/content/en/ilt/pwa/introduction-to-push-notifications.md

 webpush.sendNotification(pushSubscription, payload, options)
 ```

-The first argument is the the subscription object.
-The second argument  is the payload.
-The third is an options object that contains various options to configure the message.
+The first argument is the the `subscription` object.
+The second argument  is the `payload`.
+The third is an `options` object that contains various options to configure the message.
 See  [the documentation](https://github.com/web-push-libs/web-push/) for details.

 While we recommend using a library, this is a new feature and there are many popular languages that don't yet have any libraries.
 Here is a list of some available  [web-push libraries](https://github.com/web-push-libs) for various languages.
 If you do need to implement encryption manually, use Peter Beverloo's  [encryption verifier](https://tests.peter.sh/push-encryption-verifier/).